mimblewimble/grin-rfcs/text/0000-deprecate-http-tx.md

 - `grin-wallet listen` no longer accepts `-e` argument

 - `grin-wallet send -d` provides a strong warning if the destination is not a valid .onion address

+## Deprecation Timeline

+If this RFC is adopted before v4.0.0 release:

+- With v4.0.0 a public announcement will be made to notify the Grin ecosystem that HTTP(S) will be fully deprecated in v5.0.0

+- With v4.0.0 wallets will warn users that their privacy may be at risk when sending or listening via HTTP(S) and that the method will be deprecated in next major release

+- With v5.0.0 wallets will warn users when sending transactions via HTTP(S)

+- With v5.0.0 wallets will only accept connections from localhost by default.

 # Drawbacks
 [drawbacks]: #drawbacks